AlexH192/k3s-cluster/setup/04-network-configuration.md

 * Reboot all nodes.

 On the node:
 * Configure static IP by changing netplan file as in `/k3s/manifests/networking-configs`.
+These files are also provided in `/k3s/manifests/networking-configs`.
 * Run `sudo netplan apply` to apply changes.